Civil Service Fast Stream UK Guide (2026)

 Stage 4: Final Selection Board (If Required)

-For most schemes, the final stage involves the Final Selection Board (FSB).
-However, some schemes, such as Government Policy, Digital, Technology, Data, and Cyber, do not require this final stage.
-If you are selected for the FSB, you’ll be evaluated based on your performance in previous stages and may face additional competency-based interviews or exercises.
+If you're selected for the FSB, you’ll be evaluated based on your performance in previous stages and may face additional competency-based interviews or exercises.

 ⭐️ Previous Application Process: In the past, the Civil Service Fast Stream application process included several stages that have since evolved.
 Previously, candidates would complete an e-tray exercise, reviewing emails and tasks to prioritise and respond as they would in the role.
 Video interviews were also part of earlier cycles, designed to assess how candidates answered competency-based questions, but these have been replaced by the current online tests.
-Applicants used to be able to select up to 4 schemes, while the current limit is now 3 schemes.
+Applicants also used to be able to select up to 4 schemes, while the current limit is now 3 schemes.

 What Are The Civil Service Fast Stream Schemes?